KaremSouza12/labs_general/README.md

-# bottom_sheet_poc

-A new Flutter project.
+#Dexter Labs

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a lab for implementing doubts about flutter frameworks.

 A few resources to get you started if this is your first Flutter project: